Allan-Cao/ATG/README.md

 # ATG - All The Games

-Opinionated but flexible library of database models and scripts to store solo queue / competitive player and game data tailored for LoL Esports.
+Opinionated but flexible library of database models and scripts and APIs to store solo queue / competitive games, player, team and game data tailored for LoL Esports.

-#### Verson 1.0
-As of version 1.0, PostgreSQL is the required database backend since JSONB columns are extensively used to easily store game stats while minimizing schema changes.

-Although I've decided to use a version number >= 1, do expect schema changes and functionality to break at any point.
-With the use of JSONB columns, the core schema and functionality of the library, storing Match-V5 JSONs/Riot "summary" files and accounts linked to players will remain stable.
-However, expect changes to the esports tournament/draft models as I look to add support for saving drafts / additional match information.

 ## Features
 - Functions to access Riot & GRID APIs with smart region handling